GameDevTecnico/cubos/docs/pages/1_structure/3_cubinhos.md

 - it must call the `CUBOS_REGISTER_COMPONENT` macro, passing the ID of the component type, which associates the type with a unique ID.

-This means that, before `cubinhos generate`, component definitions looked like:
+This means that, before `quadrados generate`, component definitions looked like:

 ```cpp
 struct MyComponent